eloone/symbol-typer/README.md

 //it will return a Typer object var typer = new symbolTyper(input, symbols, onTyped);

+//get the symbol count in the 'count' property of this object var status = typer.getStatus();

 //from here you can start typing in the input element and you will see symbols appear

 function onTyped(status, event){